conorbrandon/GerryManderinator/README.md

 ### Starting the server
 - Run the webpack with: `npm run-script watch`
-- To start the server type in the second terminal window: `./mvnw spring-boot:run`
+- To start the server type in the second terminal window: `./mvnw -Plocal spring-boot:run`
-    - If you want to up the JVM ram (to 8gb) just for this run, instead type: `./mvnw spring-boot:run -Dspring-boot.run.jvmArguments="-Xms4096m -Xmx8192m"`
+    - If you want to up the JVM ram (to 8gb) just for this run, instead type: `./mvnw -Plocal spring-boot:run -Dspring-boot.run.jvmArguments="-Xms4096m -Xmx8192m"`
     - this is necessary for Georgia.
 There's a lot of census blocks!
 - Finally open a web browser and go to http://localhost:8080/#